Las Vegas F1 General Admission: Tickets, Guide, Tips & Info

 General Admission area at the Las Vegas GP

-I was in the General Admission area at the 2023 Las Vegas Grand Prix and this is a review of the facilities and the track views from the standing room only areas.
+I was in the T-Mobile Sphere zone General Admission area at last year’s Las Vegas Grand Prix and this is a review of the facilities and the track views from the standing room only areas.

 Plus I list some tips and must-bring items for those of you who are lucky enough to be attending the F1 in Vegas.